 But keep an open mind and just try Tai.
 It’s free to try, after all, and almost free to use.
 I’m pretty sure you’ll be delighted.

 Or, if you’re an SBIer, visit the SBI!
-Forums and see how others plan to use Tai.
+Forums and see how others are using Tai to grow their traffic and income..
 And please remember…

 Even if you don’t use it exactly as outlined here, GPT is so flexible that you’re bound to find several ways to help you while working.